ahedhamad/SOLID-Principles/README.md

 ![dependency](https://user-images.githubusercontent.com/99614732/196452183-c96de8a8-fbfe-40e1-a7f5-5069d8314721.png)

-3. Make the required change on the code to remove the Dependency Inversion Principle violations.
+3. Make the required change on the code to remove the Dependency Inversion Principle violations?

 •	Create two implements class (MyKeyboard , MyMonitor) from two interfaces(IKeyboard , IMonitor) where the two interfaces is linked with the (windows Machine) class with a compositing relationship.